 Ek Balam ruins have become more popular because they are relatively new to the tour scene.
 Most people have seen Chichen Itza and are now looking for some new adventure to add to their vacation.
-Ek Balam offers something new for people wanting to explore the rich culture of Mexico and the Yucatan Peninsula.
+Ek Balam Mayan ruins offer something new for people wanting to explore the rich culture of Mexico and the Yucatan Peninsula.

 Ek Balam Ruins